Defining A Sundog Or Parhelion And How It Occurs

 As this article clearly highlighted, the “mock sun” appearing on one or both sides of the sun is not an abnormal or inexplicable event.

-It has a logical and scientific explanation for its occurrence, which has everything to do with what is going on in our own atmosphere, and nothing with what is happening in space around the sun itself.
+It has a logical and scientific explanation for its occurrence, which has everything to do with what is going on in our own atmosphere, and nothing to do with what is happening in space around the sun itself.

 It is also worth mentioning again that the ring one sometimes observes around the sun (solar halo) is also exactly the same type of phenomenon as a sundog.